WREC

-Talk shows

-WREC airs mostly nationally syndicated shows from Premiere Networks, a subsidiary of parent company iHeartMedia.
-Weekdays start with This Morning, America's First News with Gordon Deal followed by The Michael DelGiorno Show, The Glenn Beck Radio Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Ben Ferguson Show, The Mark Levin Show, The Jesse Kelly Show and Coast to Coast AM with George Noory.

-Weekends feature shows on money, real estate, gardening and home improvement, with religious programs heard on Sunday mornings.
-Nationally syndicated programs include Bill Handel on the Law, Rich DeMuro on Tech, The Weekend with Michael Brown and Sunday Night with Bill Cunningham rounding out the weekend schedule.
-Most hours begin with an update from the Fox News Radio Network.

-Sports

-In the fall of 2006, WREC assumed the broadcast rights for the Memphis Tigers football and basketball teams of the University of Memphis.
-Before carrying the Tigers, the station had long been the Memphis affiliate for Tennessee Volunteers football and basketball.

 History

 WOAN

 According to Federal Communications Commission (FCC) records, WREC's origin dates to station WOAN, which consolidated with WREC in 1930, making WREC the oldest radio station in Memphis, going on the air a year before WMC.

 WOAN was first licensed on November 21, 1922, to "Vaughn Conservatory of Music (James D. Vaughn)" in Lawrenceburg, Tennessee, operating on the "entertainment" wavelength of 360 meters (833 kHz).
 Its callsign was randomly assigned from a sequential roster of available call signs.

 WREC

 WREC was first licensed on January 17, 1924, owned by electrical engineer and radio dealer Hoyt Wooten.
 The original call letters were also randomly assigned, from an alphabetical roster of available call signs starting with "K", which were normally only issued to stations located west of the Mississippi River.
 KFNG operated from a 10-watt transmitter in Wooten's father's home in Coldwater, Mississippi.
 (Some station histories report a start of broadcasting activities by Hoyt Wooten in September 1922.)
 In 1925, the station adopted its current WREC call letters, and later moved to Whitehaven, Tennessee, now a part of Memphis.